lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 1. If the EE receives a pollRep, it will wait for at least the number of seconds given in the checkAfter field before sending another pollReq.

+> [RFC-Editor: Please fix the indentation.
+This note belongs to 3.]
+Note that the checkAfter value heavily depends on the certificate management environment.
+There are different reasons for a delayed delivery of response messages possible, e.g., high load on the server's backend, offline transfer of messages between two PKI management entities, or required RA operator approval.
+Therefore, the checkAfter time can vary greatly.
+This should also be considered by the transfer protocol.

-1. If the EE receives an ip, cp, kup, krp, or ccp, then it will be treated in the same way as the initial response; if it receives any other response, then this will be treated as the final response to the original request.
+1. [RFC-Editor: Please fix the enumeration and continue with '4'.]
+If the EE receives an ip, cp, kup, krp, or ccp, then it will be treated in the same way as the initial response; if it receives any other response, then this will be treated as the final response to the original request.